edgedb/edgedb/docs/edgeql/path_resolution.rst

 Path scoping
 ============

+.. index:: using future simple_scoping, using future warn_old_scoping

 Beginning with EdgeDB 6.0, we are phasing out our historical (and somewhat notorious)
 :ref:`"path scoping" algorithm <ref_eql_old_path_resolution>`